 Education in the prison system

-Over 47% of prisoners in the UK don’t have any formal education qualifications.
-Trying to break the cycle of reoffending is impossible without introducing the importance of education to our learners.
-By working with partner organisations and our education teams, we can provide the best opportunities for our learners to succeed upon release and enter their communities rehabilitated and ready to give back.
+Over 47% of prisoners in the UK don’t have any formal education qualifications, so it's unsurprising that breaking the cycle of reoffending is virtually impossible without first introducing the importance of education to our learners.

 What are the benefits of prison education?